1979 French Open – Men's singles

-Defending champion Björn Borg successfully defended his title, defeating Víctor Pecci Sr. 6–3, 6–1, 6–7(6–8), 6–4 in the final to win the men's singles tennis title at the 1979 French Open.
+Defending champion Björn Borg defeated Víctor Pecci in the final, 6–3, 6–1, 6–7(6–8), 6–4 to win the men's singles tennis title at the 1979 French Open.
+It was his fourth French Open title and seventh major title overall.

 Seeds

 The seeded players are listed below.
 Björn Borg is the champion; others show the round in which they were eliminated.